MitchelNijdam-Rockstars/mitchels-blog/src/data/blog-posts/2025-05-05-syntactic-sugar.md

 design patterns.
 This is a mix of language-specific and general programming knowledge.
 Much of this knowledge is transferable between languages, but some is not.

 I see this as an enabler for understanding the flow of the code.
-There is no silver bullet or threshold for this, but the more you know, the easier it will better equipped you will be to understand the flow.
+There is no threshold for this, but the more you know, the better equipped you will be to understand the flow.

 ### 2. Read the flow like a book